EE 227C (Spring 2018)

 Course notes

 Course notes will be publicly available.
 Participants will collaboratively create and maintain notes over the course of the semester using git.
 See this repository for source files.
-Most lectures will have an accompanying Jupyter notebook containing plots and illustrative examples.

 All available lecture notes (pdf)